cambiotraining/hpc-intro-sanger/03-lsf.md

 You can check the queues available using the command `bqueues -l`.

-#### For example, on farm5 we have to partitions with the following characteristics:
+For example, on farm5 we have to partitions with the following characteristics:

-General use partitions:
+- General use partitions:

-- `normal` partition (default)
+  - `normal` partition (default) with a maximum 12 hours
-  - Maximum 12 hours
-- `long` partition
-  - Maximum 48 hours
+  - `long` partition with a maximum 48 hours
-- `basement` partition
-  - Maximum 30 days
-  - Default maximum 300 basement jobs per user
+  - `basement` partition with a maximum 30 days; only 300 basement jobs are allowed per user simultaneously.

-A selection of special case partitions:
+- Special case partitions:

-- `hugemem`/`hugemem-restricted`/`teramem` partitions
-  - For  large memory machines.
-(512GB/1TB).
+  - `hugemem`/`hugemem-restricted`/`teramem` queues for  large memory machines (512GB/1TB).
-- `yesterday` partition
-  - For very urgent jobs that need to be done "yesterday"
+  - `yesterday` partition for very urgent jobs that need to be done "yesterday"; only 7 jobs allowed per user simultaneously.
-  - Default maximum 7 yesterday partition jobs
-- `small` partition
-  - For many, very small jobs (batches 10 jobs together to prevent scheduler overload)
+  - `small` partition for many, very small jobs (batches 10 jobs together to prevent scheduler overload).

 ## Getting Job Information